SharmisthaJat/RE-DS-Word-Attention-Models/README.md

 ## Preprocessing the files

 The folder `Code/Preprocess/` has the files for preprocessing the data.
-Just run the file `preprocess.sh` to get the output files in the same folder.
+For the **Reidel2010** dataset, just run the file `preprocess.sh` to get the output files in the same folder.
 There will be some intermediate files, but the final processed files will have the following name:
+a. train_final.p : The processed train files
+b. test_final.p : The processed test files
+c. dev_final.p : The processed dev files

+For the **GIDS** dataset, just run the file `preprocess_GIDS.sh` to get the output files in the same folder.
+There will be some intermediate files, but the final processed files will have the following name:
-1. train_final.p : The processed train files
+a. train_final.p : The processed train files
-2. test_final.p : The processed test files
+b. test_final.p : The processed test files
-3. dev_final.p : The processed dev files
+c. dev_final.p : The processed dev files

 ## Running the Model Files